hatdropper1977/freshlex.com/content/deploy_an_advanced_elasticsearch_proxy_with_lambda.md

 In this HOWTO, we expand upon the simple Elasticsearch proxy we deployed in [our first Lambda tutorial]({filename}/connect_aws_lambda_to_elasticsearch.md).

-In [that tutorial]({filename}/connect_aws_lambda_to_elasticsearch.md), we showed you how to create a proxy in front of the [AWS Elasticsearch service](https://aws.amazon.com/elasticsearch-service/) using a Lambda function and an API Gateway.
-We used [Identity and Access Management (IAM)](https://aws.amazon.com/iam/) policies to sign and encrypt the communication between your Lambda function and the Elasticsearch service.
+In [that tutorial]({filename}/connect_aws_lambda_to_elasticsearch.md), we showed you how to create a proxy in front of the [AWS Elasticsearch service](https://aws.amazon.com/elasticsearch-service/) usingÂ a Lambda function and anÂ API Gateway. Â We used [Identity and Access Management (IAM)](https://aws.amazon.com/iam/) policies to sign and encrypt the communication between your Lambda function and the Elasticsearch service. Â

 This HOWTO builds upon that simple use case.
 In this HOWTO, we extend the API gateway to proxy user requests to the downstream Elasticsearch [Application Programming Interface (API)](https://www.elastic.co/guide/en/elasticsearch/reference/current/docs-update.html).